The blog that started it all

 - What would your campus and community miss if your sorority didn’t exist?
 What legacy can you leave behind?

 - What message are you telling guys by the standards you set?
 Are you worth more than what you are accepting?
-If you want to talk more about this subject Here is another blog post I did on the subject.
+If you want to talk more about this subject, here is another blog post I did about sex and dating.
 Read this.

 Let it be recorded in the history books that the young people of this generation rose up and lived for more than just another heartbreak and hangover, they change the world. -Katie Bulmer